Lucky Montana

-Tshepo Lucky Montana was the chief executive officer of the Passenger Rail Agency of South Africa (Prasa) between 2010 and 2015.

-He was elected as a member of the National Assembly, representing the UMkhonto we Sizwe, in the 2024 South African general election.
+Tshepo Lucky Montana (born 25 April 1970) is a South African public administrator and former politician.
+He served as the chief executive officer of the Passenger Rail Agency of South Africa (PRASA) from 2010 to 2015.
+In the 2024 South African general election, he was elected to the National Assembly as a member of the UMkhonto we Sizwe (MK) Party, up until his resignation from Parliament in December 2025.